How to Effectively use Directional Signage in a Commercial Setting

 Understanding the Power of First Impression

-Customers’ perception is shaped by what they see around them ever before they set their first step into your commercial space.
-Think of your directional signage as an office receptionist, they welcome and direct visitors to wherever they want to go within the space.
+Customers’ perception is shaped by what they see around them even before they set their first step into your commercial space.
+Think of your directional signage as an office receptionist; they welcome and direct visitors to wherever they want to go within the space.
 Good wayfinding or direction signage provides consistent and considered points of contact that allow stakeholders to navigate spaces efficiently.
-While directional signage is inherently utilitarian, its potential can impact your entire brand.
-You can give stakeholders a taste of what to expect with the quality and aesthetics of the rest of the space, what your brand stands for, its values and beliefs.
-Directional signage can substantiate the less tactile elements of your brand identity.
-Practically speaking, even those that are not enticed or already passionate custodians of your brand can be converted into confident advocates of your offerings thanks to your signage.
+While directional signage is inherently utilitarian, its potential to impact your entire brand is significant.

 Navigating the Customer Journey